Paqmind/css-positioning/README.md

 \- horizontal only

-\- no centering along the main axis
+\- can't center along the main axis

-\- no alignment along the cross axis
+\- can't align along the cross axis

 \- can't force items to have equal height